 The price of a walking safari package is difficult to estimate given costs can vary depending on the time of year, type of accommodation and how secluded it is, locations travelled to, activities selected and add-ons selected.

-Walking guides for such safaris can start from USD $40 per person for short walks to $4,000 for multi-day luxury overnight trips.
+Walking guides for such safaris can start from USD $40 per person for short walks to $4,000 for a multi-day luxury Serengeti overnight trips.

 Serengeti National Park Walking safaris typically range from anywhere between USD $300- $650 per night depending on the type of walking safari and the duration.